Shanza-30/Orphion-Tech-Task-1-House-Price-Prediction-Linear-Regression-/README.md

 # 🏠 House Price Prediction using Machine Learning

-This project predicts house prices using the **Kaggle – House Prices: Advanced Regression Techniques** dataset.
+This project task 1 orphion tech predicts house prices using the **Kaggle – House Prices: Advanced Regression Techniques** dataset.
 It focuses on building a **clean, end-to-end machine learning pipeline** and evaluating model performance using **Root Mean Squared Error (RMSE)**, a standard regression metric.

 ## 🎯 Project Objective